RinkiyaKeDad/gitops-sample/README.md

 argocd admin initial-password -n argocd
 ```

 1. Click New App from the Argo CD UI and click edit as YAML and copy paste the config in `/apps/go-server-prod.yaml` and click create.
+And then click sync.